MikroElektronika/mikrosdk_click_v2/clicks/13dof/README.md

 ## Examples Description

-> This example displays values registered by sensors on click board.
+> This example displays values registered by sensors on Click board.

 **The demo application is composed of two sections :**